nuthanc/angular_advanced_fast/ngrx/ngrx-01-first-reducer/README.md

 * Check shoppingListReducer in shopping-list folder
 * A Reducer is just a function receiving state and action as arguments
 * initialState most of the times will be an object

+### 5. Adding Logic to the Reducer

+* Copy the old state using spread syntax and override the property